armorwallet/armor-crypto-mcp/README.md

 ![Armor MCP](https://armor-assets-repository.s3.nl-ams.scw.cloud/armor_mcp.png)

 ## Alpha Testing
-We are currently in pre-alpha, and we are testing the capabilities of various agents like Claude Desktop, Cline, Cursor, n8n, etc.
+We are currently in pre-alpha, and we are testing the capabilities of various agents and agentic frameworks like Claude Desktop, Cline, Cursor, n8n, etc.

 ## Current Features & Tools
 - Wallet Management